 The Luskville Falls Trail starts off nice and slow along a well-maintained pathway, covered with orange leaves at this time of year.
-After just 200 meters of “hiking”, you’re at the base of the Luskville Falls, which are gushing water down a clean, flat rockface when the water’s high.
+After just 200 metres of “hiking”, you’re at the base of the Luskville Falls, which are gushing water down a clean, flat rockface when the water’s high.

 It follows to reason that a hike up along some waterfalls is going to involve a lot of ‘up’, and the Luskville Falls Trail delivers.
 From the moment you pass the base of the Falls the trail climbs criss-crossed up the mountainside along the waterfalls, which at times becomes more of a stream.
 Don’t fear, though, as there are more great spots to take a break than you’ll need: quiet resting areas along the waterfall, huge boulders perched on the slope with views of the valley below… you won’t be disappointed.